anand-raj1/Image-Filter/README.md

 This is an image filter website using html,css and javascript <br>
 in which user will get images after clicking a button and the <br>
-related images related to that button will be showing on the screen.
+related images to that button will be showing on the screen.